solidi/writing/07-the-decision-hypothesis.md

 > First, writing the decisions down is essential...
 Second, the documents will communicate the decisions to others...
 Finally,... documents give... a database and checklist.

-From the quote, Fred presents the practice of developer documentation.
+From the quotes, Fred presents the practice of developer documentation.
 He targets documents such as schedule and requirements, but how does this apply to a software code?

 ## DECISIONS.md